simondlevy/NMEA/README.md

   GPRMC
   GPVGT

 For the Arduino example I used a HobbyKing Ublox Neo-7M GPS unit, which delivers NMEA messages over its TX line at 9600 baud.
+The TX line is connected to the Arduino's RX1 port.